NiklasPhabian/dissertation/C2_Software.md

 ![The geolocations of a MOD05 granule in blue and their corresponding resolution adapted trixel representations.
 Note the resolution change towards the center of the swath in the northeast direction.](images/C2/modis.png)

-STAREMaster_py can also create sidecar files for gridded products, such as MOD09GA.

-> Frew note: need to define what MOD09GA is, what a tile is, etc.

-Since all granules of the same tile use the same grid, they can share a single sidecar file.
+STAREMaster_py can also create sidecar files for gridded products, such as the MODIS level 3 surface reflectance product MOD09GA[^MOD09GA].
+MOD09GA uses a sinusoidal projection and the MODIS sinusoidal grid divides the earth into 460 nonoverlaping "tiles" of approximate \SI{10}{\degree} x \SI{10}{\degree}.
+MODIS observations are spatially binned into those tiles.
+This makes accessing data for a given region simple: A user only once has to evaluate in which tiles cover the ROI and then request data for those tiles.
+Each tile contains 2400x2400 cells (at 500 m resolution) into which individual overservations are further binned.
+Even though the individual observations are irregularily spaced, the cells remain fixed.
+This means that all granules of the same tile can share a single sidecar file.
+Or in other words: Only one sidecar for each of the 460 tiles has to be created once.

+[^MOD09GA]: 10.5067/MODIS/MOD09GA.006

 Besides looking up the SIDs for each observation, STAREMaster_py also computes the set of SIDs that cover the footprint of the granule (the "STARE cover").
 For granules that do not contain extent information, the STARE cover is computed by dissolving the set of the SIDs of the observations.
 "Dissolving" means that if a set contains four child nodes of the same parent, the four child nodes get replaced by the parent node.

-> Frew note: need some introduction to this code block
+The following conde snippet shows the command line interface of STAREMasters_py's `creat_sidecar_files.py` program.
+A user will either specify individual granules or a folder containing a collection of granules for which sidecars should be created.
+Alternatively, the user can specify a grid, such as a MODIS tile, for which a sidecar should be created.
+The user can further optionally specify where the sidecars should be create, provide a hint for what product the granules are, how many workers should be used in parallel, and if a sidecar archive should be created.
+The sidecar archive contains a list of all created sidecars.
+This can be particularily useful to avoid re-creation of sidecar files e.g. for a granule collection which is increasing over time.

 ```bash